Daoenti/Kingmaker/Game Mechanics/Unbreakable Heritage.md

 - He can't control it - it happens whether he wants it or not

 ### Growing Power
-The implication is that Rust's Unbreakable nature will **grow stronger** as he levels:
+The implication is that Rust's Unbreakable heritage will **grow stronger** as he levels:
 - Currently: Reliable recovery from dying, minor fast healing
 - Future: Faster healing, resistance to damage, harder to kill
 - Late game: Potentially dramatic regeneration, near-immortality